ansh25saini/FaceIn/README.md

 ## 🚧 Limitations and Scope

 * Limitations
-   * Face recognition accuracy gets severly gets affected by brightness.- To counter this, many image of the individual are added in one go in real environment, but certainly then also brightness has a role to play.
+   * Face recognition accuracy severly gets affected by brightness.- To counter this, many images of the individual are added in one go in real environment conditions and not just a single image, but certainly then also brightness has a role to play.
    * Training a dataset of a large number of users takes a very long time.
 Though training isn't something that needs to be done frequently, it would be better if a classifier taking less time while maintaining the accuracy can be built.
    * In this project 30 images of each employee are taken for better accuracy.
 30 Images per employee in a larger organization can consume a massive volume to store the images.
 * Scope